 Ask a security staff member at any casino or REC

 Visit AGLC offices in St. Albert or Calgary

-Facilities outside of Casinos and RECs
+Facilities outside of casinos and racing entertainment centres

 Problem Gambling Resources Network

 Monday to Friday 10:00 a.m. – 4:00 p.m.

 After 4:00 p.m. please call the phone number.

 It is your responsibility to honour the commitment you made to yourself.
 If you try to enter a casino or racing entertainment centre before your exclusionary period is up, you will be removed from the property.

 You may re-enroll in the program after you have completed the exclusion period indicated on your agreement form.